-The strategies described below highlight actions that will be taken by the school during the time of a crisis or emergency.
+The strategies described below highlight actions that will be taken by the school during a crisis or emergency.
 Actions taken within this section cover the nationally recognized emergency management phase: Response.

 When emergencies arise, schools must act quickly to implement the policies and procedures outlined in the Before section of the CMP to effectively manage the crisis and protect the school community.
-This section of the CMP focuses on responding to the emergency, with a focus on de-escalating the situation and taking steps toward recovery.
+This section of the CMP focuses on responding to the emergency, with an emphasis on de-escalating the situation and taking steps toward recovery.